golemfactory/golem-architecture/arch-snapshot/arch.md

 All three broadcast triggers mentioned in the [previous chapter](#algorithm-overview) serve distinct purposes.

-The primary mechanism triggers a broadcast when a new Offer is published.
+The first mechanism triggers a broadcast when a new Offer is published.
 However, this does not guarantee that new Nodes joining the network afterward will receive the Offer.
 To address this, recurrent propagation was introduced.

 Recurrent broadcasts are sent at random intervals, with a configurable mean time between broadcasts.
 The randomness